munibshah/fpcopydevice/README.md

   ```
 - Use the following commands
   ```
-  run get-main # to collect configuration from source FTD run create-main # to create objects on target FTD run delete-main # to delete objects
+  run get_configuration # to collect configuration from source FTD run create_configuration # to create objects on target FTD run delete_configuration # to delete objects
   ```

 ---